Wernfried/xml-twig/README.md

    const parser = twig.createParser(rootHandler)
    fs.createReadStream(`${__dirname}/node_modules/xml-twig/samples/bookstore.xml`).pipe(parser)

-   Output:
-   bookstore finished after 48 lines
+   // Output -> bookstore finished after 48 lines

+   // Or use a Parser object instead of a Stream - works only with 'expat'! const expatParser = require('./twig.js').createParser(rootHandler, { method: 'expat' }) expatParser.write('<html><head><title>Hello World</title></head><body><p>Foobar</p></body></html>');
+   // Output -> xml finished after 1 lines

    ```

 - Read XML Document in chucks

   The key feature of this module is to read XML files and process it in chunks.
 You need to create handler function for elements you like to process.
-If you don't specify any name, then handler is called on every element.
+If you don't specify any `name` property, then handler is called on every element.

    ```